markday1962/devops_tools/arangodb/redis-streams.md

 And just like Redis' hashes, every value and field name in the message is a Redis string.
 A Redis string can store up to half a gigabyte of binary-safe data if needed, although messages usually tend to be much shorter.
+* 4 The automatic generation of IDs  guarantees their uniqueness.
+And the order of arrival of messages determines their position in the stream.

+### The Message Identifier

 ## Advanced Consumer Management
 It's always possible for a consumer to receive a messageand then go offline before the